Reform Act (Canada): Procedures

-At the first sitting of the House after an election, the members of each recognized party vote on whether any or all of the sets should apply to their caucuses.
+At their first caucus meeting following an election, the membership of each recognized party in the House of Commons votes on whether any or all of the sets should apply to their caucuses.
 The provisions only applying to the caucuses that approve them was another compromise to ensure passage of the Act.
 The approval of the provisions by the caucuses is binding until Parliament dissolves, after which another vote is held.

 The set of the provisions relating to the expulsion/readmission of caucus members are sections 49.2 and 49.3 of the Parliament of Canada Act.
 And declare that no member of a caucus may be expelled from it unless a majority of the members of that caucus vote to expel them in a secret ballot, the secret ballot is held after 20% of the members of the caucus sign a petition calling for the members' expulsion and deliver it to the caucus chair.
 The expelled member may be readmitted if either they win the next election as a candidate of the party, or if a majority of the caucus approves their re-admission in a secret ballot following a similar petition.

 Section 49.4 provides for the election and removal of the caucus chair, declaring that after a general election, or if a vacancy arises in the office, the caucus must select a new caucus chair by majority vote in a secret ballot.
 It likewise provides for the removal of a caucus chair if a petition signed by at least 20% of the members of the caucus is delivered to them, and a majority of the caucus then votes to remove them via secret ballot.
 49.4 also states that for any votes to elect or remove a caucus chair, the most senior MP in the caucus must preside.

 Section 49.5 provides for a leadership review should a petition calling for one, signed by at least 20% of the caucus members, be delivered to the chair, who must immediately make the contents of the petition public.
-During a leadership review, MPs in the caucus vote through a secret ballot on whether the leader should be retained, and they are removed if they fail to get a majority vote in favour of retention.
-Subsection 49.5(4) and section 49.6 provides for the election of an interim leader following a vacancy in the position of leader, the interim leader serves until a permanent replacement is selected by the party through its own procedures.
+During a leadership review, MPs in the caucus vote through a secret ballot on whether the leader should be retained, and they are removed if a majority vote in favour of their dismissal.
+Subsection 49.5(4) and section 49.6 provide for the election of an interim leader following a vacancy in the position of leader, who serves until a permanent replacement is selected by the party through its own procedures.